 - If your downpayment was 5% ($27,500), you’re in trouble.
 When you reduce that by the $15,000 appraisal shortfall, you’re left with a downpayment of $12,500 – and you’ll no longer qualify for a mortgage.

 There are other options if you find yourself in this situation…a good real estate agent and mortgage lender can guide you through this most unpleasant situation.

 If you’re in a bidding war for a condo, the Seller will likely expect a firm offer – meaning they want an offer you can’t back out of.
-In the past, it was normal to make an offer on a condo with conditions – 5 days to get your financing in place (the financing condition); 3 days to have the status certificate reviewed by your lawyer (the status review condition).
-But in the Seller’s market we’re in right now, Sellers don’t want to take the risk of accepting a conditional offer.
+In the past, it was normal to make an offer on a condo with conditions – 5 days to get your financing in place (the financing condition); 3 days to have the status certificate reviewed by your lawyer (Related: the Status Review Condition).
+But in a Seller’s market, Sellers don’t want to take the risk of accepting a conditional offer.
 With multiple other Buyers wanting to buy their condo, they’ll almost always take the offer that is firm.